Adaptive MFA

 | Behavioral Analysis | Deviation from normal user behavior | Unusual navigation patterns or access requests |

-| Device Fingerprint | Browser, OS, screen resolution changes | Known device with different browser fingerprint |
+| Device Fingerprint | Browser, OS, screen resolution changes | Known device with a different browser fingerprint |

 Decision Flow